aryakudkar/Bank_Loan_Analysis/README.md

 * Analyzing total loan applications by issued date, state, term, purpose, home ownership, etc.

 # Technical Aspects
-The Bank Loan Dashboard is developed using Microsoft Excel.
+* The Bank Loan Dashboard is developed using Microsoft Excel.
+* Utilizing technologies like pivot tables and slicers in Excel enhances data analysis by allowing users to dynamically summarize and filter bank loan data for insightful decision-making.